Learn of Christ

 You may be waiting for something you cannot yet see.
 Three days of darkness, three days of not knowing.
 But God is already at work, already preparing someone to come to you, already moving in ways you cannot perceive.
 When the touch comes, when the word comes, you will recognize it.
 It will be gentle and unexpected and absolutely certain.
 And like Saul, you will rise.

-Acts 9:20-25
+Acts 9:20-22

 20And straightway he preached Christ in the synagogues, that he is the Son of God.
 21But all that heard him were amazed, and said; Is not this he that destroyed them which called on this name in Jerusalem, and came hither for that intent, that he might bring them bound unto the chief priests?
 22But Saul increased the more in strength, and confounded the Jews which dwelt at Damascus, proving that this is very Christ.
-23And after that many days were fulfilled, the Jews took counsel to kill him: 24But their laying await was known of Saul.
-And they watched the gates day and night to kill him.
-25Then the disciples took him by night, and let him down by the wall in a basket.

 The transformation is instant and complete.
 The moment Saul receives his sight, he begins to preach.
 He goes into the synagogues - the same places where he came as a persecutor - and declares that Jesus is the Son of God.
 There is no gradual settling into faith.
 There is no private period of learning.
 His conversion is immediately public and undeniable.
-This radical reversal marks one of the most significant transformations in church history: Saul of Tarsus4, once the church's most dangerous adversary, becomes its most prolific missionary.
+This radical reversal marks one of the most significant transformations in church history: Saul of Tarsus, once the church's most dangerous adversary, becomes its most prolific missionary.

 Before long, the tables are turned.
 The hunter becomes the hunted.
 The Jews who once supported his mission now seek his death.
 He must be smuggled out of the city at night, lowered over the wall in a basket like a fugitive.
 The man who came to Damascus with authority and letters now flees as an escaped prisoner.
 His new life is already marked by persecution - exactly as the Lord promised: "I will shew him how great things he must suffer for my name's sake."